Skip to main content

 JUDITH JOINED HER FROM ENGLAND

 After recovering, she stayed in Bavaria, and Judith joined her from England.
 They lived for a long time as anchoresses under Abbot Walther in Oberaltaich-upon-Danube.
-Their relics of both were buried near the altar of St Giles.
+Their relics of both were buried near the altar of Saint Giles.
 It is thought that their bodies came to Niederaltaich (Niederalteich) on the occasion of the destruction of Oberaltaich by the Hungarians, where the relics are still venerated today.

 Comments